mstidd2/vscode-ide-for-TM4C123/README.md

     - `$ groups mark`
         - Example output:
             ![Groups Output](pics/groups.png)
+    - If the group associated with the device (e.g., plugdev) is not listed, add the user to that group:
+        - `addgroup mark plugdev`
 - If permission issues are still occuring, the computer may need to be resarted to load the new rules files.

 ## Testing openocd and gdb